Safety Measures for Fire Emergency in the Workplace

 3. Hazards in electrical – inform workers to make sure to report and log all types of electrical hazards and equipment that are malfunctioning and make sure to replace them right away.

-5. Maintenance – Always maintain equipments and any kind of machinery to prevent friction and avoid overheating
+5. Maintenance – Always maintain equipment and any kind of machinery to prevent friction and avoid overheating

 6. Sprinklers – Do not block sprinklers and make sure they are tested out annually.